Need Help? Just Ask.

 Most common accidents involving a broken collarbone in public places have been:

-On the road there are many scenarios whereby a person could suffer a broken collar bone as a result of another person’s actions/inactions.
+On the road, there are many scenarios whereby a person could suffer a broken collar bone as a result of another person’s actions/inactions.
 In these cases where you can prove that your injury could have been avoided if the other party had not acted negligently, you may be entitled to pursue legal action.
-Some examples of road traffic accidents involving a broken or fracture clavicle have been:
+Some examples of road traffic accidents involving a broken or fractured clavicle have been:

 Once you have gathered all the relevant information in relation to your injury it is then time to move forward with your claim.
 It is important to use a personal injury solicitor to help you with this.

 When you decide you want to move forward with your injury claim it is important to have all the relevant information to hand when contacting a solicitor.
 Important information to have on hand at this point is: